marconetto/azadventures/chapter7/README.md

 cloud-init is used to install/configure software only at the provisioning time.

-If one is sure that the VM instances won't require reboot, using Azure custom script seems to be a clean solution because it is executed just before VMs get into the **Succeeded** state.
-So there is no need to add a control to wait for the **Suceeded** state, unless overprovisioning feature is enabled.
+If one is sure that the VM instances won't require reboot, using Azure custom script is a good alternative because it is executed just before VMs get into the **Succeeded** state.
+So there is no need to add a control to wait for the **Succeeded** state, unless overprovisioning feature is enabled.
 This will guarantee that the manager process will not assign work to a VM that will be suddenly destroyed.